WICG/scroll-to-text-fragment/README.md

 `http://example.com/#name=test`.
 If sites don't handle unexpected tokens when processing the fragment, this feature could break those sites.
 In particular, some frameworks use the fragment for routing.
-This is solved by the user agent hiding the ##targetText part of the fragment from the site, but browsers that do not have this feature implemented would still break such sites.
+This is solved by the user agent hiding the :~:targetText part of the fragment from the site, but browsers that do not have this feature implemented would still break such sites.

-For pages that don't process the fragment, a browser that doesn't yet support this feature will attempt to process the fragment and _fragment directive_ (i.e. ##targetText) using the existing logic to find a [potential indicated element](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element).
+For pages that don't process the fragment, a browser that doesn't yet support this feature will attempt to process the fragment and _fragment directive_ (i.e. :~:targetText) using the existing logic to find a [potential indicated element](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element).
 If a fragment exists in the URL alongside the _fragment directive_, the browser may not scroll to the desired fragment due to the confusion with parsing the